-Maëlle Ricker will head to her fourth Olympic Games at Sochi 2014 as the defending Olympic champion in ladies’ snowboard cross.
+Maëlle Ricker headed to her fourth Olympic Games at Sochi 2014 as the defending Olympic champion in ladies’ snowboard cross.
 She put her name in the history books at Vancouver 2010 as the first Canadian woman to ever win Olympic gold on home soil.
 Ricker finished first in both her quarterfinal and semifinal to advance to the Big Final where she gained a comfortable lead early and crossed the line for an easy victory.

 Ricker had been motivated by what happened to her four years earlier at Turin 2006 when snowboard cross made its Olympic debut.
 Having advanced to the final, she suffered a hard crash which left her with a concussion as well as torn muscles in her back and neck.
 As a result, she has no memories from the time of the crash to the point at which she awoke in the helicopter en route to the hospital and had to be told of her fourth place finish.